Many or all companies we feature compensate us. Compensation and editorial

 Personal loans vs. credit cards

 Unlike personal loans, credit cards don’t have a fixed repayment schedule.
-Instead, you’ll get a minimum monthly payment, which is calculated based on your balance from the previous month.
-That said, paying off your balance in full each month can avoid credit card interest.
+Instead, you’ll get a minimum monthly payment calculated based on your balance from the previous month.
+Paying off your balance in full each month can avoid credit card interest.

 Credit cards also offer a revolving line of credit, which you can use, pay off and use again.
 The total amount you can borrow is your credit limit, which is determined using your credit history, income, and other factors.